 Salary Info and Job Outlook

-According to projections from the U.S. Bureau of Labor Statistics (BLS), licensed practical nurses could see employment growth of 16% during the period from 2014-2024.
-This much-faster-than-average growth would be in response to increased healthcare needs expected for an aging population.
-The BLS reported that as of May 2015, LPNs earned a median annual salary of $43,170.
+According to projections from the U.S. Bureau of Labor Statistics (BLS), licensed practical nurses could see employment growth which is much faster than the average through 2028.
+This growth rate would be in response to increased healthcare needs expected for an aging population.
+In May 2018, the BLS reported that LPNs in the 90th percentile or higher earned $62,160 or more per year, whereas the bottom 10th percentile earned $33,680 or less per year.

 Requirements for Emergency Licensed Practical Nurses